-Some on-line courses include some instruction provided via television or video tapes and are called "on-line courses with video components."
+Some online courses include some instruction provided via television or video tapes and are called "online courses with video components."
 Some of the content for these courses is broadcast over satellite in cooperation with GPTV.
 If students do not have access, they can still take these courses by obtaining the videotapes from the Clayton State University library circulation desk and playing them at their convenience.
-There is an additional $20.00 per course fee for on-line telecourses to cover Clayton State University’s costs for broadcast and distribution rights.
+There is an additional $22.00 per course fee for online telecourses to cover Clayton State University’s costs for broadcast and distribution rights.

-Most on-line courses have a mandatory orientation session.
-Students must attend any such session in person unless they have made advance arrangements with the instructor.
+Most online courses have a mandatory orientation session.
+Students must attend any such session in person.

 On-site Attendance Requirements

 All of Clayton State University's online courses require physical attendance for orientation and examinations unless a special exception has been established.
 In addition, as mentioned above, some courses that are delivered substantially online also require attendance at Clayton State University (or other sites) for the purposes of review, discussion, laboratories, practica, or other activities that necessitate direct "hands-on" or "face-to-face" experiences.
 Please note the explanations with each course in the Schedule of Classes and pay careful attention to information in course syllabi.

 Important Note: If an on-site meeting of an online course conflicts with the time of another course, it is the student’s responsibility to notify both instructors well in advance so that arrangements can be made to accommodate the conflict.